-It’s the end of the season and time to take stock of the Ravens roster again.
+It’s time to take stock of the Ravens roster again.

-Maurice Canady, Willie Henry, Marlon Humphrey, Matthew Judon, Michael Pierce, Tavon Young
+Young Producers (6): Marlon Humphrey, Matthew Judon, Patrick Onwuasor, Michael Pierce, Tavon Young

 These are players on their first contract who are already starting (or should be) and are playing well.
 A team needs as many of these players as possible to continually outperform the salary cap.